The Sports Law Review: Australia

 On 1 July 2020, Sport Integrity Australia (SIA) was established as the new government organisation responsible for the integrity of Australian sport.
 SIA's functions include those formerly exercised by the Australian Sports Anti-Doping Authority, meaning part of its role will be to oversee the implementation of anti-doping practices.
 The Australian Sports Anti-Doping Authority Amendment (Sport Integrity Australia) Act 2020 (Sport Integrity Act), which established SIA, grants the CEO of SIA powers to request information or documents from any person or body about matters relating to sports integrity.
 The Sport Integrity Act also declares SIA to be an enforcement body for the purposes of the Privacy Act 1988.
 This means that, among other things, SIA would not be required to obtain an individual's consent to collect sensitive information which is reasonably necessary to perform its functions, or to disclose personal information to an overseas recipient that performs functions similar to it.

 In 2015, legislation was introduced to Parliament proposing a ban on gambling advertising during sports events, and the establishment of a national regulator and national self-exclusion register for people struggling with a gambling habit.
-This legislation, however, was not supported by the two major political parties in Australia63 and lapsed in July 2019.
-The newly established Sport Integrity Australia's functions includes developing better regulation and integrity frameworks for sports betting, including a suspicious wagering alert scheme.
-64
+This legislation, however, was not supported by the two major political parties in Australia67 and lapsed in July 2019.
+Future legislative development will most likely be driven by Sport Integrity Australia, whose functions include developing better regulation and integrity frameworks for sports betting, including a suspicious wagering alert scheme.68

 There have been several recent high-profile match-fixing incidents in Australian sport.